KRON-TV: New Year's Live

 From 1989 until January 2008, KRON-TV produced a countdown program called New Year's Live, which aired on New Year's Eve (sometimes beginning at 11 p.m.) and continued into New Year's Day (sometimes ending at 1 a.m.).
-Events in San Francisco were the focal point of KRON's coverage, especially the midnight fireworks show near the Ferry Building.
-Other West Coast television stations joined KRON in some years (including KCAL-TV in Los Angeles, KING-TV in Seattle, KCRA in Sacramento, KNSD in San Diego and KLAS-TV in Las Vegas in December 1990), featuring midnight countdown events in other cities, such as Las Vegas casinos and at the Seattle Space Needle.
-Former KRON weather anchor Mark Thompson served as the host during the program's early years.
-New Year's Live returned to KRON in December 2010 as an hour-long broadcast, hosted by Catherine Heenan and George Rask in-studio, with live reports from Henry Tenenbaum at Pier 39 and Vicki Liviakis at Waterbar on the Embarcadero.
+Events in San Francisco were the focal point of KRON-TV's coverage, especially the midnight fireworks show near the Ferry Building.
+Other West Coast television stations joined KRON-TV in some years (including KCAL-TV in Los Angeles, KING-TV in Seattle, KCRA-TV in Sacramento, KNSD in San Diego and KLAS-TV in Las Vegas in December 1990), featuring midnight countdown events in other cities, such as Las Vegas casinos and at the Seattle Space Needle.
+Former KRON-TV weather anchor Mark Thompson served as the host during the program's early years.
+New Year's Live returned to KRON-TV in December 2010 as an hour-long broadcast, hosted by Catherine Heenan and George Rask in-studio, with live reports from Henry Tenenbaum at Pier 39 and Vicki Liviakis at Waterbar on the Embarcadero.
 Starting in 2011, Gary Radnich joined Heenan as host at various locations in San Francisco each year.